francescogerardomarra/its/learning/docker/networking/troubleshooting/troubleshooting.md

      ping <target-container-name or IP>  # Use the container name for bridge/user-defined networks
      ```

-- check `/etc/hosts` and `/etc/resolv.conf` inside the container to understand how DNS and hostname resolution is set up (useful if containers cannot reach each other using names):
+- check `/etc/hosts` and `/etc/resolv.conf` inside the container to understand how DNS and hostname resolution are set up (useful if containers cannot reach each other using names):

   - `/etc/hosts`:
     - Docker injects host-to-IP mappings here, especially for containers on user-defined bridge networks;